Characters: American Beauty

 Col. Frank Fitts, USMC

 A now-inactive Marine who fought in Vietnam.
-He's trying to raise Ricky in his own image ("You need structure... you need discipline"), which is meeting with limited success.
+He's trying to raise Ricky in his own image, which is meeting with limited success.
 He's also a flaming homophobe.

-- Father: regularly beats up his son, not to mention that he had had him commiitted to a mental institution for two years.
+- Abusive Parents: Regularly beats up his son, not to mention that he had had him committed to a mental institution for two years.

-- Armored Closet Gay: Frank is gay himself, but hides it behind an overtly-masculine self-image, confusing masculine behaviour for an indicator of heterosexuality.
+- Armored Closet Gay: Frank is gay himself, but hides it behind an overtly-masculine self-image, confusing masculine behavior for an indicator of heterosexuality.

 - Hidden Depths: He might seem like a disciplined, no-nonsense military man but Frank has an unhappy marriage, an uneasy relationship with his son and serious issues of self-loathing over his homosexuality.